-When your air conditioner is spotless and running correctly, it’s expected you won’t be smelling anything odd.
-Unexpected air conditioner noises and weird smells are a hint that something is up.
-If your air conditioner is getting older or you haven’t had a tune-up scheduled within the last year, they can be a sure sign you need pro air conditioning repair in Omaha.
+When your air conditioner is fresh and working properly, it’s not normal to be smelling anything weird.
+Unusual air conditioner noises and strange smells are a clue that something is up.
+If your air conditioner is aging or you haven’t had a tune-up completed within the last year, they can be a sure sign you need professional air conditioning repair in Omaha.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical scent, isn’t a good sign.
-You may also notice your:
+If your air conditioner smells bad when turned on, specifically a chemical smell, it isn’t a positive sign.
+You could also notice your:

 - Air conditioner smells like paint thinner